twowheelstogo/lulis-proxy-traefik/README.md

 ###### Prepare the Remote Host

-In this guide a DigitalOcean node will be used to host the Reaction Platform.
-If you don't yet have an account, create one at [digitalocean.com](https://digitalocean.com).
+In this guide a GCP node will be used to host the Reaction Platform.
+If you don't yet have an account, create one at [cloud.google.com](https://cloud.google.com).
 Once you are signed into your account, create a new droplet using the Ubuntu 18.4 image with at least 2GB of RAM.
-Enable DigitalOcean's [free firewall](https://www.digitalocean.com/docs/networking/firewalls/) and add inbound rules for SSH, HTTP, HTTPS and add your droplet to the firewall.
+Enable GCP's [VPC Firewall](https://cloud.google.com/vpc/docs/firewalls) and add inbound rules for SSH, HTTP, HTTPS and add your droplet to the firewall.

-After the droplet is created either select an existing SSH key to login or click on the "New SSH Key" under the authentication section  and copy your public SSH key from your local computer.
+After the droplet is created either select an existing SSH key to login or add a new SSH KEY into your [Compute Engine](https://cloud.google.com/compute) instance, copy your public SSH key from your local computer.

 Copy the newly created IP address and verify that you can login into the new server by executing: